drzow/pi-server/README.md

 7. If you did not set up ssh back in step (2), you should do so now, then `ssh pi@$PIIP`
 8. `cd pi-server/shell`
-9. `./stage2.sh <1PasswordRepo> <1PasswordEmail>` where <1PasswordRepo>
+9. `./stage2.sh <1PasswordRepo> <1PasswordEmail>`
-   is the name of your 1Password instance, which you can access at https://<1PasswordRepo>.1password.com and <1PasswordEmail> is the email address used as the username for your 1Password account.
-As the second stage runs, it will prompt you for your account Secret Key, which is like a 40 character alphanumeric key with sections separated by dashes, then it will prompt you for your master password, which is the one you use all the time to unlock 1Password.
-It is best to be ssh'ed into your pi from a desktop where you have 1Password access such that you can copy both the secret key and your master password from your vault into your terminal.
+   password from your vault into your terminal.
 Stage 2 will update the system, set the password, configure Git, install docker, lvm, and a bunch of supporting packages, then reboot the pi again.
 10. `ssh pi@$PIIP`
 11. `cd pi-server/shell`
+12. `./stage3.sh <1PasswordRepo> <1PasswordEmail> <User>`
+    where <1PasswordRepo>
+    is the name of your 1Password instance, which you can access at https://<1PasswordRepo>.1password.com and <1PasswordEmail> is the
+    email address used as the username for your 1Password account.
+As the fourth stage runs, it will prompt you for your account Secret Key, which is like a 40 character alphanumeric key with sections separated by dashes, then it will prompt you for your master password, which is the one you use all the time to unlock 1Password.
+It is best to be ssh'ed into your pi from a desktop where you have 1Password access such that you can copy both the secret key and your master password from your vault into your terminal.
-12. `./stage3.sh <User>` This will mount the USB drive then pull and run the Nextcloud and Plex docker images. <User> should be the username of the regular NextCloud user you created or will create (in the next step) whose account will hold all of your Plex media.
+    The third stage will mount the USB drive then pull and run the Nextcloud docker image. <User> should be the username of the regular NextCloud user you created or will create (in the next step) whose account will hold all of your Plex media.
-13. If you previously set up NextCloud, stage 4 will run for you automatically, launch plex, and you are done!
+13. If you previously set up NextCloud, stage 4 will run for you automatically, launch plex and samba, and you are done!
 Otherwise, you can now go to https://$PIIP:4443 to set up NextCloudPi.
 Create a regular user, then log in as them, create a `Media` folder from your top-level page (so you should see it between the